GE launches sales process for U.S. lending units

-NEW YORK (Reuters) - General Electric Co has launched the sales process for a roughly $40 billion portion of its U.S. commercial lending assets as a part of its broad retreat from its finance businesses, a source familiar with the situation said on Sunday.
+NEW YORK (Reuters) - General Electric Co has launched the sales process for a roughly $40 billion portion of its U.S. commercial lending assets as a part of its broad retreat from its finance businesses, sources familiar with the situation said on Sunday.

-These businesses include its commercial distribution finance business, involving dealers of boats and recreational vehicles; equipment finance, which includes loans to buy trucks and construction equipment; and corporate finance, which is for direct lending and leasing to midsize companies, the source said.
+The businesses include its commercial distribution finance business, involving dealers of boats and recreational vehicles; equipment finance, which includes loans to buy trucks and construction equipment; and corporate finance, which is for direct lending and leasing to midsize companies, sources said.

-The Wall Street Journal first reported this development on for GE’s planned divestiture.
-The conglomerate announced it planned to sell most of its finance businesses in April.
+The Wall Street Journal first reported the sales process for GE’s planned divestiture.
+The conglomerate announced in April it planned to sell most of its finance businesses.

 A GE spokesman declined to comment.

-These GE business units could all go to a single buyer or could be divided and sold separately, the source said.
+These GE business units could all go to a single buyer or could be divided and sold separately, the sources said.

 The chunk of the operation involved represents more than half of the $74 billion U.S. commercial lending and leasing portfolio.